saschazar21/node-openload/README.md

 ```

 ### Functions
 Below the available functions are listed.
 The structure of the returned object may be looked up at the [API documentation](https://openload.co/api).
+By default, this module returns only the `result` property from the API response.

 Sample function call:
 ```js